Our Insights

 Program Description:

 A 4-year rigorous academic program with an emphasis on the Arts.
-Majors include: Fine Arts, Theatre, Fashion Design, Dance, and Vocal Music, with Beginner, intermediate and advanced courses in each.
+This academy offers students to take part in a Fine Arts program, a Fashion Design program, a Vocal Music program, or a NYS-approved CTE Theater program.
+There are beginner, intermediate and advanced courses available in each program.
 Platforms to showcase student talents and opportunities for internships offered.
-Theatre and Dance majors are eligible to receive an Arts Endorsed Diploma.
+Theatre majors are eligible to receive an Arts Endorsed Diploma.
 Fine Arts majors are eligible to students enrolled in AP Studio Art and earn college credits.
-Emphasis on building a portfolio for college and career.
+There is an on building a portfolio for college and career

 Program Description: